 Both the 32-bit and 64-bit versions can be invoked through the same set of commands.
 The modules environment (section 2.2 of the Administrator Manual) provided when installing the packages can be loaded accordingly, to select one of the two versions.
 For the C++ and Fortran compilers the 64-bit and 32-bit modules are called as modules beginning with intel/compiler/64 and intel/compiler/32 respectively.

-Version 2013 of the suite introduces the ability to compile a native application on Intel Xeon Phi coprocessors.
-The compiler for this is installed by default in /opt/intel/composer_xe<version>.
+Version 2013 of the suite introduced the ability to compile a native application on Intel Xeon Phi coprocessors.

 Chapter 9 of the User Manual has more on compiling for the Intel Xeon Phi.